VS-dev-cpu/Game-Engine/README.md

 Tho these are just my plans for it, but it may (and probably will) change, but i'm making devlogs on youtube about this Engine, and I'm looking forward for launch!

-If you want to support me by anything, you can subscribe on my channel or just leave a comment somewhere (that would make me really happy), and you can also consider being my patreon, but i'm fine with a like/comment too!
+If you want to support me, you can subscribe on my channel, and you can also consider being my patreon, but i'm also fine with a like/comment too!

-Thank you for reading it this far, i hope you'll have a good day!!!
-See y'all in the next devlog!
+Thank you for reading it this far, see y'all in the next devlog!

-Bye :)

-> WARNING: The Current Version may be outdated!